 3. Official transcripts from each college/university previously attended

 4. SAT/ACT scores if applying for any Health Science and/or Education program

 Official documents can be mailed to:

 Transfer students must complete a minimum of 30 credits at Misericordia University.
 The university will accept no more than 61 credits from any single or combination of associate degree programs.
 Only courses with a grade of C- (1.7) or better will be accepted for transfer.
 Grades earned at other institutions are not included in the student's GPA at Misericordia University.

 Nursing, Occupational Therapy, and Medical Imaging: Spring semester Deadline is October 26, 2015

 Once all supplemental documents are received, the application is complete and ready for review.
 After a student is accepted, a Personalized Education Plan will be conducted that will inform the student which credits are transferable into their major.

-Successful transfer applicants will hold a minimum collegiate grade point average of 3.0, having completed at least 15 college credits.
-Transfer applications to the Nursing program are only accepted for the freshman, sophomore and junior levels, based on space availability, and only reviewed for acceptance with the successful completion of appropriate prerequisite; students who receive a "C-" or below in the following prerequisites will be denied admission into the program.
+Students looking to transfer into our Bachelors of Science in Nursing must hold a minimum collegiate grade point average of 3.0 after having completed at least 15 college credits.
+Transfer applications to the BSN program are only accepted for the freshman, sophomore and junior levels.
+This is based on space availability, and are only reviewed for acceptance with the successful completion of appropriate prerequisites; students who receive a "C-" or below in the following prerequisites will be denied admission into the program.

 2. MU BIO 212 – Anatomy & Physiology II